Cream of Broccoli Soup with Cheddar

 This post may contain affiliate links.
 Read my full disclosure policy.

-Rich but not heavy, this cheesy broccoli soup will get you through the fall and winter.
+Rich but not heavy, this cheesy cream of broccoli soup will get you through the fall and winter.

-This cheesy cream of broccoli soup is surprisingly easy to make.
-Unlike many versions of broccoli cheese soup, which are more cheese sauce than broccoli, it’s a lovely green color and it tastes like fresh broccoli.
-The soup is rich but not heavy, but feel free to replace the heavy cream with half-and-half or cut back on the cheese if you’d like to make it lighter.
-Just be sure to use a quality block of Cheddar and grate it yourself; the pre-shredded stuff is mixed with an anti-caking agent that will negatively impact the texture of the soup.
+This cream of broccoli soup boasts a lovely green color and fresh broccoli flavor.
+This sets it apart from my popular broccoli cheddar soup, which is more about the cheese than the broccoli.
+While the soup is rich, it’s not heavy.
+That said, feel free to replace the heavy cream with half-and-half or cut back on the cheese if you’d like to make it lighter.
 Enjoy the soup with crusty bread as an appetizer or light meal, or pair it with a sandwich or salad for lunch or dinner.
 The recipe is modestly adapted from Cook’s Country.

 What You’ll Need To Make Cream of Broccoli Soup with Cheddar